databendlabs/databend/docs/doc/11-integrations/30-file-format-options.md

 ### FIELD_DELIMITER

-Separates fields in an input file.
+Separates fields in a record.

 **Available Values**: Use a character with the escape char: `\b`, `\f`, `\r`, `\n`, `\t`, `\0`, `\xHH`